PROGRAM OVERVIEW

 - The degree to which the applicant demonstrates anticipated public benefit, including the extent the site or building will be open to the public and the degree of immediate facility use after project completion.

 Commerce will prepare its recommendations and present them to the legislature by the 15th day of the regular legislative session.
 During the legislative session, MHPG applicants will have the opportunity to testify on behalf of their project.
-Commerce will communicate the date, time, and details of this process with MHPG applicants as soon as practicable.
-MHPG applicants are encouraged to testify and share an overview of their project, its importance, its impact, and any applicable updates.
+Commerce will communicate the date, time and details of this process with MHPG applicants as soon as practicable.
+MHPG applicants are encouraged to testify and share an overview of their project, its importance, its impact and any applicable updates.

 MHPG GRANT ADMINISTRATION